 Boudreaux, Rodriguez win their first marathons

-The Garden of Life Palm Palm Beaches marathon took over the streets this weekend with 3,500 runners, including Simon Boudreaux and Alana Rodriguez who won a 26.2-mile race Sunday for the first time.
+The Garden of Life Palm Beaches Marathon took over the streets this weekend with 3,500 runners, including Simon Boudreaux and Alana Rodriguez, who won a 26.2-mile race Sunday for the first time.

 Participants from 31 countries, including Australia, and 41 states made their way here to take part in downtown West Palm Beach.
 In temperatures of 76 degrees, the marathon started and ended outside Meyer Amphitheatre.